top of page

 Writer's pictureClarke Kelly

-Councillor Kelly's Statement And Full Review of Saturday's Successful Rural Summit
+Councillor Kelly's Statement And Full Review of Successful 2024 Rural Summit

 Nov.
 2, 2024: Councillor Kelly's opening remarks at Rural Summit 2024